WeRockTech/intro-to-making-a-website/README.md

 - [ ] 3.
 Check the repository settings under the `settings` tab, then towards the end under `GitHub Pages` section, select the right branch. *(Note default branch is master on a new repository)*

 - [ ] 4.
-Create a file called `index.html` with some text and wait a minute to see the deployed changes
+Create a file called `index.html` with some text and wait a minute to see the deployed changes.
+Ask a friend to take a look at your website that is live on the internet.
 - [ ] 5.
 Add some content with **html** to this file, for example `<h1>Hello world</h1>` and see how this effects the deployed changes
 - [ ] 6.
 Add more content to the same file, for example `<p>My name is Eddie</p>`
 - [ ] 7.
 Lets add some styling, change `<p style="color:blue">My name is Eddie</p>`

+## Future tips

+- [ ] You can use a custom domain, for example, `example.com` to point to your webiste

 Example in this repo at [index.html](index.html)